vdbrink/vdbrink.github.io/projects/automate_christmas_decorations.md

 Before I automated it, there were a lot of manual actions I had to deal with.

-I, as a home automation geek, I was (previous year) looking for solutions and found them for all my decorations and lights!
+I, as a home automation geek, was (the previous year) looking for solutions and found them for all my decorations and lights!
 Read along how I did that.

 <details markdown="1">